debojitchanda/debojitchanda.github.io/content/research.md

 I am currently working in the following projects.

 ### Crystallization of asymmetric colloids
 We study the crystallization process of square-shaped Brownian particles.
 These particles interact via hard-sphere interaction and crystallizes with various symmetries under osmotic compression.
 Both translational and orientational fluctuations need to be taken into account to understand the crystallization dynamics.
+We will also look at defect dynamics in such systems.

 {{<figure
 src="/research/square.png"